 When your cannabis is ready to harvest, cut the whole plant at the base or cut the plant into large branches.
 Hang your plant or cuttings upside down on a clothesline in an environment that is not overly dry or humid.
 At this point, some growers begin manicuring their plants by cutting off all remaining fan leaves and some of the sugar leaves.
 Plants should be left hanging upside down to dry until the stems slightly snap when bent.

-Avoid losing trichomes by not letting your branches hit any surface while hang-drying.
-Contact with the surface can damage the trichomes and could cause them to break off the plant.
+Avoid losing trichomes by not letting your branches hit any surfaces while hang-drying.
+Contact with a surface can damage the trichomes and could cause them to break off the plant.
 Depending on environmental conditions, the initial drying process usually takes three to seven days.